-District Plan states one of the area's assets is that it an excellent location for a District Heat and/or Energy Project, primarily because there are many large publicly owned facilities in a compact area.
+District heating for the downtown core has been identified in the 2018 Juneau Energy Strategy as a way of reducing heating costs and use of fossil fuel.
+The 2011 Willoughby District Plan states one of the area's assets it is an excellent location for a District Heat and/or Energy Project, primarily because there are many large publicly owned facilities in a compact area.
 Efforts were made to install infrastructure for a future district heat system during the Egan Drive reconstruction.
-Unfortunately, the timing didn't work and the reconstruction project was completed without the added pipes.
+Ultimately, the reconstruction project was completed without the added pipes.

-Blueprint Downtown also includes the school district campus, containing Harborview Elementary School, Juneau Douglas High School: Yadaa At Kalé, Montessori Borealis School, Juneau Community Charter School, and Yaakoosgé Daakahídi Alternative High School and the district offices.
+The Blueprint Downtown study area also includes the school district campus, with Harborview Elementary School, Juneau Douglas High School: Yadaa.at Kalé, Montessori Borealis School, Juneau Community Charter School, and Yaakoosgé Daakahídi Alternative High School and the district offices.
+UAS also has a Technical Education Center, located in downtown Juneau, which consists of technical, construction and mechanical labs, a mine simulator, and classroom and office space.